rallen2010/flowquest.github.io/_pages/install-doc-ee-251.md

 - Database: Installation requires Oracle Database 19c or later.

-- Privileges:  The APEX Schema requires the following privileges,  grants, and roles:
+- Privileges:  The Flows for APEX Schema requires the following privileges,  grants, and roles:

     | Type              | Required                                                     |
     | ----------------- | ------------------------------------------------------------ |